Travis Rudolph: Miami Dolphins

 Rudolph was signed to the Miami Dolphins practice squad on October 10, 2018, however he suffered a torn ACL in his first day of practice and was placed on the practice squad/injured list.

 Winnipeg Blue Bombers

 Rudolph signed with the Winnipeg Blue Bombers of the Canadian Football League on January 6, 2020.
-He was released on April 7, 2021.
+He was released on April 7, 2021 following his arrest on murder charges.

+Orlando Guardians

+Four months following his acquittal on murder charges, Rudolph signed with the Orlando Guardians of the XFL on October 24, 2023, ahead of the 2024 XFL season.
+The Guardians folded when the XFL and USFL merged to create the United Football League (UFL) and Rudolph went unclaimed in the 2024 UFL dispersal draft.

+Edmonton Elks

+On May 6, 2024, Rudolph signed with the Edmonton Elks of the Canadian Football League (CFL).
+He was released by Edmonton on June 2.

 Personal life

 In August 2016, while visiting a middle school in Tallahassee with other FSU players, Rudolph made national headlines after he sat and ate lunch with Bo Paske, an autistic student who was eating by himself.

 In April 2017, days before the 2017 NFL Draft, Rudolph's father, Darryl, was shot and killed while working as a maintenance worker at a strip club in West Palm Beach, Florida.
 Police said Darryl Rudolph was working in a back storage room when a coworker, in an adjacent room, accidentally discharged a rifle while moving it off a shelf.
 The bullet traveled through the wall and struck Darryl in the neck.

 Rudolph is a cousin of former NFL wide receiver and return specialist Devin Hester.